-The Maricopa County CASA Program offers a volunteer opportunity like no other.
+The CASA of Maricopa County offers a volunteer opportunity like no other.

 A judge has a limited amount of time and information to determine the fate of an